axelpale/openmoji-spritemap-generator/README.md

 ## Licence

-The generated spritemaps are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The generated sprite sheets are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 The source code is licensed under [MIT License](LICENSE).

 ## See also